Dealead/Iris_Plant_Data/README.md

             - -- Iris Virginica
 #

-The Classification Used for the Iris dataset was the K-Nearest Neighbours algorithm n_neighbours = 5
+The Classification Used for the Iris dataset was the K-Nearest Neighbours algorithm and the Logistic n_neighbours = 5

-The Accuracy Score gotten from the model = 96.67%
+The Accuracy Score (KNN) gotten from the model = 96.67% The Logistic model produced an accuracy Score of 97.37%